vyfor/cord.nvim/.github/wiki/Configuration.md

   - [ActivityManager Methods](#activitymanager-methods)
   - [Activity Options](#activity-options)

-A comprehensive guide to configuring the Cord plugin to your liking.
+A comprehensive guide to configuring the plugin to your liking.
 All options are set through the `setup()` function:

 ```lua
 require('cord').setup {